 Cheerios Effect on SLIPS

 The Cheerios effect explains why objects that float on the surface of a liquid want to clump together.
-More specifically, objects that result in the liquid creating an upward-pointing meniscus want to clump together, as do those with a downward-pointing meniscus, whereas objects with opposite-pointing meniscii want to repel.
+This is true of objects that result in the liquid creating an upward-pointing meniscus or those with a downward-pointing meniscus.
+However, objects with opposite-pointing meniscii want to repel.
 This is illustrated schematically in the image below.

 Objects will also want to clump to the edge of their container if the meniscus between the fluid and container curves in the same direction as that between the object and the fluid.

-We can use the same concept behind the Cheerios effect to actively position droplets on a macro-patterned lubricant-impregnated surface.
+We can use the same concept behind the Cheerios effect to actively position droplets on a macro-patterned slippery lubricant-impregnated porous surface (SLIPS).
 First we can pattern a Silicon wafer to contain “steps” using SU-8 photoresist.
-The pattern is then spray-coated and dip-coated in oil, as illustrated schematically below.
+The pattern is then spray-coated and dip-coated in oil.
+The process ias illustrated schematically below.
 The macro-patterning produces meniscii features in the impregnating liquid layer that interact with water droplets in a similar way to in the Cheerios effect.

 To illustrate the concept, we constructed a V-shaped structure as a model system.
-A top view of the result is shown below.
+A schematic illustration of the top view of the result is shown below.

 Publications